SergeyKanzhelev/apmtips/source/_posts/2014-12-01-telemetry-initializers.markdown

 {% img /images/2014-12-01-telemetry-initializers/new-properties.png 'new properties' %}

-Telemetry initializers are powerful, but dangerous tool.
-They are called synchronously and block program execution flow.
-So if poorly written they can harm application performance.
+Telemetry initializers are a powerful, but dangerous tool.
+They are called synchronously and block program execution flow; if written poorly they can harm application performance.

 The following example demonstrates synchronous execution of telemetry initializers.
 It traces every telemetry initializer into the file with the stack trace where telemetry data item was created from:
 ```csharp